CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[5]

-Which statements correctly describe the error message?
+Which statement best describes the error message?

 - On lines 5 and 6, the values are enclosed in square brackets `[]`.